hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `record_client_address` - True if Query Insights will record client address when enabled.

-The optional `settings.passward_validation_policy` subblock for instances declares [Password Validation Policy](https://cloud.google.com/sql/docs/postgres/built-in-authentication) configuration.
+The optional `settings.password_validation_policy` subblock for instances declares [Password Validation Policy](https://cloud.google.com/sql/docs/postgres/built-in-authentication) configuration.
 It contains:

 * `min_length` - Specifies the minimum number of characters that the password must have.